Morgan in Alexandria

 Location.
 36° 4.66′ N, 86° 2.019′ W. Marker is in Alexandria, Tennessee, in Dekalb County.
 Marker is on West Main Street west of High Street (Tennessee Route 53), on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Alexandria TN 37012, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-Gen. John H. Morgan CSA (here, next to this marker); Morgan's Ohio Raid (approx. one mile away); Adam Dale (was
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Gen. John H. Morgan CSA (here, next to this marker); DeKalb County Fair (approx. 0.4 miles away); Wheeler School

 Credits.
 This page was last revised on December 29, 2017.
-This page originally submitted on June 11, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 420 times since then and 20 times this year.
+It was originally submitted on June 11, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 477 times since then.
 Photos: 1, 2, 3. submitted on June 11, 2014, by Don Morfe of Baltimore, Maryland.
 4, 5. submitted on November 24, 2017, by Tom Bosse of Jefferson City, Tennessee.
 6. submitted on December 28, 2017, by Tom Bosse of Jefferson City, Tennessee. • Bill Pfingsten was the editor who published this page.